iwanders/vpn_infrastructure/README.md

 certbot certonly -d <DOMAIN> --standalone --register-unsafely-without-email --agree-tos
 ```

-This adds an entry to `/etc/cron.d/certbot` scheduling a cronjob to autorun.
+This adds an entry to `/etc/cron.d/certbot` scheduling a cronjob to autorun, add any hooks to restart
+servers to the `/etc/letsencrypt/renewal-hooks/post/` directory and mark them excutable.

 ## Debugging
 ```